jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 3. **Disciplinary Actions**
 	- Based on the findings of the independent investigation, consider:
 		1. Termination of Dr. Andy Hatton for misconduct and abuse of power
-		2. Termination of Krista Crates-Miller for conflict of interest and unethical behavior
+		2. Termination of Assistant Superintendent for conflict of interest and unethical behavior
 		3. Disciplinary action against Principal Meg Simon for inappropriate pressure on staff
 		4. Review the roles of other administrators involved and take appropriate action